Jungholzhausen massacre: Legacy and 1996 US investigation

 According to German historian Klaus-Dietmar Henke, the war crimes committed by the US in Germany in 1945 were largely shrouded in silence until the 1990s, when German local newspapers began reporting on them.
-In 1996, the United States Army Criminal Investigation Command investigated the massacre of 15 April 1945 in Braunsbach-Jungholzhausen but could not identify the perpetrators of the massacre.
+In 1996, the United States Army Criminal Investigation Command investigated the massacre of 15 April 1945 in but could not identify the perpetrators of the massacre.